 - Create a new Parent on the top row.
 Give it any facetious SKU.
 No UPC/EAN/etc. is needed.

-This should answer every question you have about variations on Amazon.
+This should answer every question you have about Amazon variations.
 Do you have any other questions or comments about variations?
 Comment below.